 The tractor and major components are identified using serial numbers and/or manufacturing codes.
+Tractor identification data must be supplied to the dealer when requesting parts or service and will also be needed to aid in identifying the tractor if it is ever stolen.

 The following provides the locations of the identification data.